rawitat/gtypist_lessons/programming_quotes.typ

 S:A programming language is low-level when its programs require attention :to the irrelevant.

+*:G_36
+I:D. Jones
+S:The fastest algorithm can frequently be replaced by one that is almost as fast :and much easier to understand.

+*:G_37
+I:Alan Kay
+S:90% of code written today is getting around other people's mistakes.

+*:G_38
+I:Alan Kay
+S:Computers are to computing as instruments are to music.
+Software is the :score whose interpretations amplifies our reach and lifts our spirits.
+ :Leonardo da Vinci called music the shaping of the invisible, and his phrase :is even more apt as a description of software.

+*:G_39
+I:Alan Kay
+S:[In a programming language] Simple things should be simple and complex things :should be possible.

+*:G_40
+I:Donald E. Knuth
+S:Computers are good at following instructions, but not at reading your mind.

+*:G_41
+I:Donald E. Knuth
+S:Let us change our traditional attitude to the constuction of programs.
+ :Instead of imagining that our main task is to instruct a computer what to do, :let us concentrate rather on explaining to human beings what we want a :computer to do.

+*:G_42
+I:Donald E. Knuth
+S:We should forget about small efficiencies, say about 97% of the time: premature :optimization is the root of all evil.

+*:G_43
+I:J. von Neumann
+S:In mathematics you don't understand things.
+You just get used to thme.

+*:G_44
+I:Alan J. Perlis
+S:I think that it's extraordinary important that we in computer science keep fun :in computing.
+When it started out, it was an awful lot of fun.
+Of course, :the paying customers got shafted every now and then, and after a while we began :to take their complaints seriously.
+We began to feel as if we really were :responsible for the successful, error-free perfect use of these machines.
+ :I don't think we are.
+I think we're responsible for stretching them, setting :them off in new directions, and keeping fun in the house.
+I hope the field :of computer science never loses its sense of fun.

+*:G_45
+I:Alan J. Perlis
+S:It goes against the grain of modern education to teach students to program.
+ :What fun is there to making plans, acquiring discipline, organizing thoughts, :devoting attention to detail, and learning to be self critical.

+*:G_46
+I:Alan J. Perlis
+S:It is easier to write an incorrect program than understand a correct one.

+*:G_47
+I:Alan J. Perlis
+S:Simplicity does not precede complexity, but follows it.

+*:G_48
+I:Alan J. Perlis
+S:To understand a program, you must become both the machine and the program.

+*:G_49
+I:Bjarne Stroustrup
+S:Design and programming are human activities; forget that and all is lost.

+*:G_50
+I:Alan Turing
+S:We shall do much better programming job, provided we approach the task with :a full appreciation of its tremendous difficulty, provided that we respect :the intrinsic limitations of the human mind and approach the task as very :humble programmers.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU